-Since its founding, Monex, Inc. has employed multiple outside directors and built a management system that benefits from the perspectives and opinions of those outside the company.
-To accommodate the expansion of operations through M&A and we began to face new issues and risks, we appointed outside directors with the knowledge, experience, and specialization to rein in management decisions and supervise business execution.
-Monex has also been a leader in institutional design, shortening the term of directorships to one year in 2009 and shifting to a company with committees in 2013.
-Currently more than half of Monex’s Board of Directors is composed of outside and independent directors, who also head the Nominating, Audit, and Compensation committees.
-In addition, we continue to implement initiatives to improve the effectiveness of governance, such as appointing a lead independent director in 2015 who makes sure that the opinions of outside directors and to create a structure capable of making frank and critical recommendations to the executive management team.
+Since its founding as Monex, Inc., Monex Group has employed outside directors and built a management system that benefits from the perspectives and opinions of those outside the company.
+To accommodate the expansion of operations through M&A and changes in issues and risks, the Company appoints outside directors with the knowledge, experience, and expertise to monitor and oversee management decisions and business execution.
+In terms of institutional design, Monex Group was one of the first companies to shorten the term for directors to one year in 2009 and shift to a company with committees in 2013.
+Currently, outside directors make up more than half of the board of directors and all three heads of the Nominating, Audit and Compensation Committees are outside directors.
+Furthermore, Monex Group continues to implement initiatives to improve the effectiveness of governance, such as by appointing a lead independent director in 2015 to bring together the opinions of outside directors and to create a structure capable of making frank and critical recommendations to the executive management team.

-On June 22, 2013, the Company transitioned to a "company with committees.
+On June 22, 2013, Monex Group transitioned to a company with committees.
 With the revision of the Companies Act, Monex Group became a company with committees, including the Nominating Committee and others, on May 1, 2015.
 This new structure further clarifies the separation of execution and oversight functions.
-In addition, through the establishment of the three Nominating, Audit and Compensation committees, each of which must be comprised of a majority of outside directors, we aim to ensure the transparency and fairness of management and to further enhance the effectiveness of corporate governance.
-Furthermore, under the provisions of the Companies Act, given that a considerable transfer of authority from the Board of Directors to executive officers is permitted in a company with committees, it should now be possible to respond quickly to any changes in the business environment.
+In addition, through the establishment of the three Nominating, Audit and Compensation Committees, each of which must be comprised of outside directors as a majority, it also ensures transparency and fairness of management to further enhance the effectiveness of corporate governance.
+Furthermore, given that provisions of the Companies Act permit a considerable transfer of authority from the Board of Directors to executive officers in a company with committees, it is now possible to respond more quickly to changes in the business environment.
 Because this structure is designed to ensure highly effective supervision and monitoring capabilities of the Board of Directors, the Company has defined the credentials necessary for board members and based on candidate nomination requirements, strives to achieve an appropriate rotation of board members.

 Board of Directors

-The Board of Directors is comprised of nine directors (including six outside directors).
-In addition to making decisions with respect to matters prescribed by laws and regulations, basic management policies and important management matters, the Board of Directors also supervises the performance of duties by executive officers.
-Outside directors, in particular, exercise a supervisory function from a position of independence, giving even more strength and effectiveness to corporate governance.
+The Board of Directors is comprised of 11 directors (including six outside directors).
+In addition to making decisions on matters prescribed by laws and regulations, basic management policies and important management matters, the Board of Directors also supervises the performance of duties by executive officers.
+In particular, outside directors exercise a supervisory function from a position of independence that further enhances the strength and effectiveness of corporate governance.

 Nominating, Audit and Compensation Committees

-The Nominating Committee is comprised of six directors (including five outside directors).
-It determines the content of proposals submitted at General Meetings of Shareholders regarding the selection of candidates for directorship.
+- The Nominating Committee is comprised of five directors (including four outside directors).
+It determines the content of resolutions submitted at the General Meeting of Shareholders regarding the selection of director candidates.

-The Audit Committee is comprised of three directors (including two outside directors).
-In addition to auditing the performance of duties by directors and executive officers, it also cooperates with the Accounting Auditor in proposing audit policies and plans.
+- The Audit Committee is comprised of three directors (including three outside directors).
+In addition to auditing the performance of duties by directors and executive officers, it also works with the accounting auditor in proposing audit policies and plans.

-The Compensation Committee is comprised of three directors (including two outside directors).
-It makes decisions on the individual remuneration and so forth received by directors and executive officers.
+- The Compensation Committee is comprised of four directors (including three outside directors).
+It makes decisions on individual remuneration of and other matters relating to directors and executive officers.

-The Company regards disclosure as extremely important, not only for building relationships with stakeholders and the market, but also for corporate governance, as an internal and external checking function for substantive management and business execution.
+The Company regards disclosure as extremely important, not only for building relationships with stakeholders and the market, but also for corporate governance as an internal and external monitoring function for management and business execution.

-Within the Company, Monex Group, Inc. shares the perception and views of management on the present state of business on an active and ongoing basis, by holding meetings for all Group employees and by issuing internal circulars on the Q&A session held during the external briefing following disclosure of quarterly financial results.
-The perceptions and opinions of the Representative Director, President and CEO of Monex, Inc. are also posted in every Monex Mail (an email magazine published every business day) without fail ever since the first issue was distributed in August 1999.
+Monex Group shares the perception and views of management on the present state of business on an active and ongoing basis by holding meetings for all Group employees and by internally circulating the content of Q&A sessions held during external briefings following the announcement of quarterly financial results.
+In addition, the chairman of Monex, Inc. has been posting his perceptions and opinions in Monex Mail, an online mail magazine issued every business day, for every issue without fail since the first issue was distributed in August 1999.

 - Proactive IR Activities

 On the day of or the next business day of the announcement of our quarterly business results, we hold presentations to explain those results to individual investors.
-Telephone conferences for institutional investors are conducted in Japanese and English on the day of the announcement.
-In addition, we also visit Europe and the United States twice or so a year to hold successive meetings directly with overseas institutional investors.
-At all of these meetings, the representative executive officer and CEO as well as the executive officer and COO/CFO deliver the briefings and answer questions directly.
-We also actively participate in conferences convened by securities companies, and work to create a wide range of opportunities to explain our business strategies.
+For institutional investors, we hold presentations in Japanese and telephone conferences in English on the day of the quarterly financial results announcement.
+In addition, we visit Europe and the United States approximately twice a year.
+At these meetings, the representative executive officer and CEO as well as the executive officer and COO/CFO deliver the briefings and answer questions directly.
+We also actively participate in conferences organized by securities companies and work to create a wide range of opportunities to explain our business strategies.